 - 1. If you miss any classes due to unusual circumstances, you must get approval from the instructor and submit make-up assignments within an assigned timeframe, or an automatic Withdraw/Fail (W/F) will be assigned two weeks after the missed day. - 2.
-If you miss any part of the final in-class meeting(s) to practice your "Transtheoretical Interviews" and 5-way learning, you cannot pass this course and must re-take it when this course is offered again. - 3.
-You must be actively engaged in class preparation exercises, practice activities, and class discussions.
-All students must verbally reflect on their transtheoretical practice and 5-way learning on the last day of class. - 4.
-If you cannot come to a class, an email must be sent to the instructor who will decide upon a make-up assignment.
-If the make-up assignment is not submitted by its due date, one grade (per absence) will be reduced from the final grade.
+If you cannot come to a class, an email must be sent to the instructor who will decide upon a make-up assignment for you.
+If the make-up assignment is not submitted by its due date, one grade (per absence) will be reduced from the final grade. - 3.
+If you miss any part of the final in-class meeting(s) to practice your "Transtheoretical Interviews" and 5-way learning, you cannot pass this course and must re-take it when this course is offered again. - 4.
+You must be actively engaged in all practice activities and participate in class discussions.
+All students must verbally reflect on their transtheoretical practice and 5-way learning on the last day of class.